 No response was received for most emails and texts.
 How many times did you meet or talk with a mentee or your group of mentees?

-This ranged from zero for two groups to 6 meetings for two groups, with the others at 2 or 3 or not reporting.
+This ranged from two to four meetings for six groups, one group met once a month and the last group only met once.
 Did you interact with your mentees on an individual basis or as a group?

-Only one group reported meeting as a group, the others met as individuals.
+All groups reported meeting as a group, three out of the eight groups reporting met as both individuals and groups.
 What sort of questions/conversation topics did your mentees have for you?